NayeemBelal/Crypto_Predictor/README.md

-# Project is in Crpyto-Predictor branch
+# Project is in main.py